-A faculty member's contributions should be evaluated in the context of the position description, using established department and college criteria and performance standards detailed in the relevant rank and status expectations documents to assess performance in those areas that are included in the position description.
+A faculty member's contributions should be evaluated according to established department and college criteria and performance standards defined in the relevant rank and status expectations documents.

 Because the relevant groups of eligible voters may be different (e.g., an individual might be eligible to vote on rank advancement but not CFS), all reviewing bodies must hold separate votes on rank advancement and CFS.